Traffic collision avoidance system: ACAS X

 The first FAA-scheduled industry meeting was held in October 2011 in Washington DC, to brief avionics manufacturers on the development plans for "ACAS X" – including flight demonstrations scheduled for fiscal 2013.
 The FAA says its work "will be foundational to the development of minimum operational performance standards" for ACAS X by standards developer RTCA.

 It is estimated that, if ACAS X will be further developed and certified, ACAS X will not be commercially available before the mid 2020s.
 And it is said to be unclear at this stage whether ACAS X would provide any horizontal resolutions.

 Regulatory situation around the world

+Proposals

+Airbus and Honeywell have tested a proposed automated system, where if the pilot ignored a Resolution Advisory, the aircraft's autopilot would automatically take evasive action.